 The entrance to the lake is marked with two large oak trees these were planted for the visit of the Duke and Duchess of York (later to be crowned King George V and Queen Mary) in 1901.

 The Tinwald domain is 4 hectares of open space suitable for cycling and rugby, there is also a small children's playground and caravan park facilities.

-Other attractions at the Tinwald Domain include the Plains Historical and Vintage Railway, the Lynn Woodworking Museum, the Vintage Car Club, tennis courts, outdoor swimming pool, cycle challenge track and miniature railway.
+Other attractions at the Tinwald Domain include the Plains Historical and Vintage Railway, the Lynn Woodworking Museum, the Vintage Car Club, tennis courts, cycle challenge track and miniature railway.

 Argyle Park is situated on Middle Road at the Farm Road end.
 This park has playground equipment as well as large open green space.
 Football and softball is played at Argyle Park.
 The area is also an ideal place for dog walkers.
 Local schools use Argyle Park for their cross country runs.

 The Ashburton / Hakatere River Trail is an easy walk or cycle which follows the Ashburton River from Melrose Road to the sea at Hakatere.
 The trail meanders through riverside willow and past quiet farmland.
 At the river mouth the trail begins at the upper picnic area overlooking the river flats near the Hakatere Huts.
 Along the trail there are several access points allowing sections of the trail to be enjoyed individually.

 The Awa Awa Rata Reserve is a popular picnic area and an ideal day trip destination.

 It is situated at the end of McLennens Bush Road at the foot of the Mt Hutt Range.
 It is bounded on the North West by the Pudding Hill Scenic Reserve.